Education and Outreach resources for variant effect mapping

 The Center’s technologies have the potential to transform our understanding of the human genome.
 Our annual Mutational Scanning Symposium brings together top international experts on mutational scanning, who share their latest work and provide insights on the future of this science.
 The Symposium began four years ago as a local event in Seattle, and has grown each year, with generous support from funders and lots of work from organizers.

-Please visit the Atlas of Variant Effects Alliance Events page for the most up to date information including details on upcoming symposiums.
+Please visit the Atlas of Variant Effects Alliance Events page for the most up to date information including details on upcoming symposiums and workshops.
+Join our International MAVE community user group (the Atlas of Variant Effects Alliance)

 RESOURCES & TOOLKITS